programar-stm32-con-ide-de-arduino-y-st-link-v2

 }

-Now, in the Arduino IDE configuration, we choose the ‘ST-Link’ loader.
+Now, in the Arduino IDE configuration, we choose the ‘ST-Link’ uploader.

-And without further ado, we click upload.
+And that’s it, we click upload.
 Unlike with the USB-TTL converter, we don’t have to change any jumpers, or touch anything on the board.
-The integrated LED on the board will start blinking slowly, which means that everything went well.
+The board’s integrated LED will start blinking slowly, which means everything went well.

-That’s how simple it is!
-In the third and final entry on ways to program the STM32, we will learn to program it directly with the Arduino environment through the board’s micro USB, the most “difficult” but also the most useful of the three ways we are going to see.
-Until next time!
+That easy!
+In the third and final post about ways to program the STM32 we will learn to program it directly with the Arduino environment via the board’s micro USB, the “most difficult” but also the most useful of the three ways we are going to see.
+See you next time!